pedrolpena/iestelemetry/README.txt

 -Fedora 22-

-The following instructions worked under fedora 22 and should work for redhat & centos(may have to add the epel repository first)

-sudo yum install rxtx (yum has been deprecated and replaced by dnf) sudo dnf install rxtx

 sudo usermod -a -G dialout,lock aardvark (replace aardvark with the username)

 log out, log in. open a terminal and type